-Q&A With Dr. Paul Carney: On the Front Lines of Medical Cannabis Use in Clinical Practice
+Q&A: Medical Cannabis Use in Clinical Practice

 As cannabis and CBD continue to grow in popularity for use in medical treatments, many healthcare providers are unprepared to answer patients’ questions about its medical use, benefits, potential drug-drug interactions and how to address patient concerns.